Brazil–United States relations during the João Goulart government

 The U.S. used several instruments to alter the course of the Brazilian government and subsequently to weaken it.
 Kennedy's visit to Brazil was successively postponed, while opposition candidates in Brazil received millions of dollars in the 1962 elections and economic assistance was redirected to opposition state governments, the "islands of administrative sanity".
 The U.S. Embassy in Brazil, under Lincoln Gordon, became involved in Brazil's internal affairs.
 The important release of credit was hindered, different from the attitude taken for the previous government of Jânio Quadros.
 Finally, the U.S. government sought allies among the Brazilian military, who were already plotting a coup d'état and offered support for their military operations in the form of Operation Brother Sam.
 It never reached Brazil due to the rapid deposition of Goulart beginning on March 31, 1964, but the withdrawal of the president was in part due to the knowledge that the U.S. State Department would recognize a parallel government organized by the insurgents.
-The Brazilian military dictatorship (1964-1985) was quickly recognized, and the U.S. acted diplomatically to facilitate its recognition by other countries.
+The Brazilian military dictatorship (1964–1985) was quickly recognized, and the U.S. acted diplomatically to facilitate its recognition by other countries.

 The pressure on Goulart's government occurred when American foreign policy was defined by the Cold War, the Cuban Revolution of 1959, and pressure within the country for a tough foreign policy, Washington sought to reassert its hegemony.
-In Latin America, it tried to influence leftist governments through economic assistance from the Alliance for Progress or to favor their overthrow by local oppositions, thus tolerating several military coups.
+In Latin America, it tried to influence leftist governments through economic assistance from the Alliance for Progress or to favor their overthrow by local opposition, thus tolerating several military coups.

 Context

 U.S. domestic conditions

-The internal conditions in the U.S. throughout the 1950s and early 1960s made it more difficult for the country to coexist peacefully with left and center-left governments in Latin America.
-If the American president was too favorable to Goulart, he would fuel criticism from his internal enemies.
+Internal conditions in the United States throughout the 1950s and early 1960s made it more difficult for the country to coexist peacefully with left and center-left governments in Latin America.
+If the U.S. president was too favorable to Goulart, he would fuel criticism from his internal enemies.
 The period was marked by "a national security state, high defense spending, militarization, and social conformism".
 The Cold War and paranoia about communism were intensifying.
 Trade unionism followed a shift to the right.
 Congress was dominated by the Democratic Party.
-Even if typically remembered as more moderate in foreign policy than the Republican Party, it was aggressive at the time, especially because of the great influence of conservative and militaristic representatives from the South.
+Even if typically perceived as more moderate in foreign policy than the Republican Party, it was aggressive at the time, especially due to the great influence of conservative and militaristic representatives from the American South.

 In the 1960 presidential election, Democrat John F. Kennedy narrowly defeated his opponent, Republican Richard Nixon, and to do so he had to be tougher on foreign policy.
-After his assassination in 1963, Lyndon B. Johnson took over.
+After Kennedy's assassination in 1963, Lyndon B. Johnson took over.
 By 1964 the new president was worried about the election and would not accept the political damage of supporting an unsuccessful coup in Brazil.
 In January the Republicans had criticized his reaction to the protests in Panama as lacking toughness.